JonatDenner/discord-crypto-bot/README.md

 # discord-crypto-bot
-Used to get cryptocurrency values on discoed
+Used to get cryptocurrency values on discord